ENVIRONMENT

 Lugo’s balcony overlooking the Cantabrian Sea

-A Mariña lucense is the name given to the northern territory of the province of Lugo, which is bathed by the Cantabrian Sea.
+A Mariña Lucense is the name of the northern territory of the province of Lugo bathed by the Cantabrian Sea.

-It is made up of three regions: A Mariña Occidental, A Mariña central and A Mariña Oriental.
-All of them are linked by the coast, with towns with a historic fishing tradition such as Burela, with one of the most important fishing ports in the Cantabrian Sea, as well as Viveiro, Foz and Ribadeo.
+A Mariña Lucense is made up of three regions: A Mariña Occidental, A Mariña Central and A Mariña Oriental.
+All of them are linked by the coast, and in which towns with a historic fishing tradition stand out, such as Burela, with one of the most important fishing ports in the Cantabrian Sea, as well as Viveiro, Foz and Ribadeo.

 A Mariña lucense also has a large and rich inland territory made up of extensive green meadows, mountains, rivers and estuaries that flow into spectacular beaches protected by enormous cliffs.
 A clear example is the well-known Fuciño do Porco (Punta Socastro) located at the entrance of the Viveiro estuary in O Vicedo.

-A Mariña Lucense of Lugo has 114km of coastline.
-And in it are located seventy beaches, of which 21 have been awarded the blue flag.
-These are beaches that comply with a series of environmental conditions as well as optimal facilities.
+A Mariña Lucense has 114 km of coastline.
+It is home to seventy beaches, 21 of which have been awarded the blue flag.
+This means that they are beaches that meet a series of optimum environmental conditions and have adequate facilities for the use and bathing of their visitors.

 There are many extraordinary blue flag beaches distributed throughout A Mariña lucense, but the most visited is undoubtedly the beach of Las Catedrales.